zahwah-codes/zahwah-codes/README.md

 ---

-- :nerd_face: I’m currently learning mySQL and Jest
+- :nerd_face: I’m currently learning mySQL and Swift.

-- :woman_technologist: I'm working on a MENA Creatives Platform
+- :woman_technologist: I'm working on a Photographers Platform

 - :dart: My 2023 goal is to learn Swift